mackmcquen/mackmcquen/README.md

-My name is Mack, and I am a Software Developer at Trajektory.
+My name is Mack, and I am an Application Engineer at Trajektory.

 ## Skillset

-I professionally work with full-stack JavaScript (TypeScript).
+I professionally develop with full-stack JavaScript (TypeScript).

 I have years of experience writing code in both the Stack Overflow & the AI era 😄.